 Gummy constraints are severe:

-Here's a real-world example that illustrates the problem: A comprehensive multivitamin formula with meaningful mineral doses requires 3-6 tablets daily.
-To achieve the same nutrient profile in gummies?
-You'd need 12-18 pieces daily.
+Real-world example: A comprehensive multivitamin with meaningful mineral doses requires 3–6 tablets daily.
+To achieve the same in gummies?
+You'd need 12–18 pieces daily.
 That's economically and practically nonsensical.

-This is precisely why gummy multivitamins typically contain vitamins only (no meaningful minerals), low-dose "support" formulas that sound good but deliver little, or single-nutrient products like vitamin D, C, or B12.
+This is why gummy multivitamins typically contain vitamins only (no meaningful minerals), low-dose “support” formulas, or single-nutrient products like vitamin D, C, or B12.

 The Stability Testing Gap

-Here's something that keeps quality-focused manufacturers up at night: gummy stability testing is substantially more complex than tablet testing, yet many brands treat them identically.
+A headache for quality-focused manufacturers: gummy stability testing is substantially more complex than tablet testing, yet many brands treat them identically.

 Coating Technology: The Unsung Hero